Curriculum

 Key Stage 3

-We believe that students deserve to study as broad a curriculum as possible for as long as possible and therefore operate a 3 year Key Stage 3 programme.
-Our curriculum not only provides an essential foundation in the core subjects (English, Maths, and Science) but also includes: Art, Civics, Computing, Design Technology, Drama, French, Geography, History, Music, Personal Development, PE, and RE.
+We believe that students deserve to study as broad a curriculum as possible for as long as possible and therefore operate a 3-year Key Stage 3 programme.
+Students are placed in one of five mixed attainment groups from which they engage in the curriculum offer.

 Key stage 4

 At The Suthers School, students follow a two-year Key Stage 4 (KS4) programme in Years 10 and 11 which provides them with the time to build on the knowledge, skills and understanding developed at Key Stage 3 (KS3) as they study for a combination of GCSE and CNAT qualifications.
 Students are encouraged to follow the EBACC pathway, consisting of English, Maths, Science, French, History or Geography and this is complemented by a broad range of optional subjects to enable students to succeed in areas of particular interest.
-The optional subjects currently available to KS4 students include: Art, Child Development, Citizenship, Drama, Engineering, Enterprise and Marketing, French, Geography, Health and Social Care, History, Hospitality and Catering, Creative iMedia, Music, Sport Studies and Triple Science.
+The optional subjects currently available to KS4 students include: Art, Business Studies, Citizenship, Drama, Engineering, Enterprise and Marketing, French, Geography, Health and Social Care, History, Hospitality and Catering, Music, PE, Sport Studies, and Triple Science.

 Year 10